 Can you take Vitex during pregnancy?

 Research suggests that Vitex is safe in early pregnancy and may actually can help to prevent early miscarriage through its positive effects on our progesterone levels.
 It should be stopped after 12 weeks however to prevent early milk production.
 From 12 -14 weeks the placenta takes over the production of progesterone so it is no longer needed anyway.
-If you fall pregnant and are concerned then it is best to speak to your GP to be safe.
+If you fall pregnant and are concerned about taking Vitex during pregnancy then speak to your GP to be safe.

 Vitex works best when taken over a long period of time and depending on the individual but can take a while to take effect (up to 6 months).
 It helps to give long term balance to a women’s hormone levels so patience is needed.
 It should be taken once daily in the morning on an empty stomach (half an hour before breakfast).
 The suggested dose is 1000mg day but you will struggle to buy this dose in any health food shops in the UK.
 You can only buy them at 1000mg online.

-Vitex should not be used alongside prescription fertility drugs such as chlomid or that contain hormones e.g.progesterone.
+Vitex should not be used alongside prescription fertility drugs such as chlomid or any medications that contain hormones e.g.progesterone.
+Vitex should not be taken with Soy Isoflavones.

 For more information on the benefits of Vitamin B6 and other Fertility herbs and Vitamins check out this section.